Understanding Islam in the Human Rights Discourse: The Role of “Fundamental Responsibilities” at Islam’s Core

 As the Almighty Creator, nothing binds Allah to gives rights to humankind –except His own words.
 He then describes Himself inter alia as Ar-Rahman (The Merciful, understood to mean mercy to all in existence) and Ar-Raheem (The Merciful, understood to mean mercy to those who deserve i.e. those who fulfill their purpose and duties).
 Allah also says that He will never commit injustice (Quran, 4:40).
 So then we know that humankind also has rights which are fundamental and promised by Allah Himself: some unconditional and others conditional.

 Note also that Islam is neither materialistic nor secular.
 As the Malaysian scholar Syed Muhammad Naquib Al-Attas explains, Islam teaches that the humankind’s soul has two parts: the higher spiritual soul and the lower animal soul.
 The former seeks to worship Allah, and the latter speaks only of bodily material desires.
 This is not to say that any deserve abandonment.
-This means that the rights and responsibilities of humankind in Islam are not only materialistic but also spiritual –which is of a higher level.
+This means that the rights and responsibilities of humankind in Islam are not only materialistic but also spiritual –the latter is a higher level of the human spirit.

 This fundamental understanding towards the concept in Islam of rights and responsibilities would give light on understanding derivative issues on human rights and Islam as well.
 A first issue, which is most fundamental, as the previous explanation would show: to worship is the most fundamental obligation, although a believing heart would find that worship is a blessing and beauty and thus is also a right.
 This is contrast to the international human rights regime which sees worship as primarily a right.